 One morning, lonely surfer Aidan (Tyler Posey, Teen Wolf) awakens to find that a global pandemic has turned most of humanity into bloodthirsty zombies.
 Just as he’s ready to give up hope, Aidan spots his attractive neighbour Eva (Summer Spiro, Westworld) across his apartment complex’s courtyard, and soon the two become “socially distant” friends.
 Trying to find a way to rescue her, Aidan confronts an eccentric neighbour (Donald Sutherland) who could be their salvation — or downfall.

-As per Lionsgate, that’s the basic premise of the incredibly timely thriller Alone, now available on Digital and On Demand.
-It’s incredible to think that the movie was filmed pre COVID-19 and yet it perfectly encapsulates how we’ve all been feeling over the past eight months.
+As per Lionsgate and VVS Films, that’s the basic premise of the incredibly timely thriller Pandemic (formerly titled Alone), now available on EST and VOD in Canada, and Digital and On Demand in the States.
+It’s incredible to think that the movie was filmed pre COVID-19 and yet it perfectly encapsulates how we’ve all been feeling over the past year.
 Despite it having a zombie outbreak at its centre (thus making it a perfect Halloween watch), Posey and Spiro deliver visceral, passionate performances that ground the film in reality.
 I had the exciting opportunity to chat over Zoom video recently with the actor-musicians and the following is an edited and condensed version of our fun conversation with the Alone stars.

 Brief Take: Hi, Summer and Tyler!
 How’s your quarantine been going?